roadrunner-server/roadrunner-docs/usage/rpc.md

 # RPC Integration
 You can connect to RoadRunner server from your PHP workers using shared RPC bus.
 In order to do that you have to create and an instance of `RPC` class configured to work with the address specified in `.rr` file.

+## Requirement
+To connect to RoadRunner from PHP application in RPC mode you need:
+- ext-sockets
+- ext-json

+## Configuration
+To change RPC port from default (localhost:6001) use:

 ```yaml
 # rpc bus allows php application and external clients to talk to rr services.
 rpc: